venk120soft/Javasript-learnings/NullVsUndefined.md

 console.log(!null); // true
 console.log(!undefined); // true

-// All numeric operations on the unbdefined will lead to the NaN console.log(undefined + 1 ); // NaN
+// All numeric operations on the undefined will lead to the NaN console.log(undefined + 1 ); // NaN

 console.log(null + 1); // 1